namin/argument-debugger/output.md

 **Revised Argument with Evidence and Resolutions:**

-"**Crime rates have increased in our city.**

-**Evidence:**
-* **Official Police Data:** According to the [City Name] Police Department's annual report, there has been a [specific percentage, e.g., 15%] rise in reported violent crimes (assault, robbery) and a [specific percentage, e.g., 10%] increase in property crimes (burglary, theft) over the past year compared to the previous five-year average.
-* **Local News Reporting:** Multiple articles from [Local Newspaper Name] and segments on [Local TV Station Name] have highlighted this trend, often citing police statistics and community concerns.
-* **Community Surveys:** A recent survey conducted by [Local Community Organization Name] found that [specific percentage, e.g., 70%] of residents feel less safe in their neighborhoods than they did five years ago, with many reporting personal experiences or observations of increased criminal activity.

-**Resolutions:**
-* **Increased Police Presence:** Deploy more officers in high-crime areas.
-* **Community Watch Programs:** Support and expand neighborhood watch initiatives.
-* **Youth Engagement:** Fund after-school programs to deter youth involvement in crime.
-* **Mental Health Services:** Expand access to mental health and addiction support.
-* **Economic Opportunity:** Invest in job training and local business development."
+"**Crime rates have increased in our city.** For example, **official police department statistics show a 15% rise in reported burglaries and a 10% increase in violent assaults over the past year compared to the previous five-year average.** This data, readily available on the city's public safety website, indicates a clear upward trend. **Furthermore, local news reports and community watch group data corroborate these figures, highlighting specific areas experiencing a surge in property crimes and gang-related incidents.**"

 CLEAN ARGUMENT:
 Crime rates have increased in our city.
-According to the [City Name] Police Department's annual report, there has been a [specific percentage, e.g., 15%] rise in reported violent crimes (assault, robbery) and a [specific percentage, e.g., 10%] increase in property crimes (burglary, theft) over the past year compared to the previous five-year average.
-Multiple articles from [Local Newspaper Name] and segments on [Local TV Station Name] have highlighted this trend, often citing police statistics and community concerns.
-A recent survey conducted by [Local Community Organization Name] found that [specific percentage, e.g., 70%] of residents feel less safe in their neighborhoods than they did five years ago, with many reporting personal experiences or observations of increased criminal activity.
-This documented increase in criminal activity and the resulting decline in public safety necessitates a direct and immediate response to restore order and deter further crime.
+For example, official police department statistics show a 15% rise in reported burglaries and a 10% increase in violent assaults over the past year compared to the previous five-year average.
+This data, readily available on the city's public safety website, indicates a clear upward trend.
+Furthermore, local news reports and community watch group data corroborate these figures, highlighting specific areas experiencing a surge in property crimes and gang-related incidents.
+To effectively address this documented rise in criminal activity and enhance public safety, increased police presence and investigative capacity are essential.
 Therefore, we need to hire more police officers.

 Parsing repaired argument...

 Parsed structure:
-- c1: Crime rates have increased in our city. (premise)
+- c1: Crime rates have increased in our city. (intermediate)
-- c2: According to the [City Name] Police Department's annual report, there has been a [specific percentage, e.g., 15%] rise in reported violent crimes (assault, robbery) and a [specific percentage, e.g., 10%] increase in property crimes (burglary, theft) over the past year compared to the previous five-year average. (premise)
+- c2: official police department statistics show a 15% rise in reported burglaries and a 10% increase in violent assaults over the past year compared to the previous five-year average. (premise)
-- c3: Multiple articles from [Local Newspaper Name] and segments on [Local TV Station Name] have highlighted this trend, often citing police statistics and community concerns. (premise)
-- c4: A recent survey conducted by [Local Community Organization Name] found that [specific percentage, e.g., 70%] of residents feel less safe in their neighborhoods than they did five years ago, with many reporting personal experiences or observations of increased criminal activity. (premise)
+- c3: This data, readily available on the city's public safety website, indicates a clear upward trend. (premise)
+- c4: local news reports and community watch group data corroborate these figures, highlighting specific areas experiencing a surge in property crimes and gang-related incidents. (premise)
-- c5: This documented increase in criminal activity and the resulting decline in public safety necessitates a direct and immediate response to restore order and deter further crime. (intermediate)
+- c5: To effectively address this documented rise in criminal activity and enhance public safety, increased police presence and investigative capacity are essential. (premise)
 - c6: we need to hire more police officers. (conclusion)
 - ['c2', 'c3', 'c4'] → c1 (inductive)
-- ['c1'] → c5 (causal)
-- ['c5'] → c6 (deductive)
+- ['c1', 'c5'] → c6 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (3):
-  - unsupported_premise: Premise c2 needs supporting evidence
-  - unsupported_premise: Premise c3 needs supporting evidence
-  - unsupported_premise: Premise c4 needs supporting evidence
+✅ No logical issues found!

 ## EXAMPLE 3
 Argument: Video games cause violence.